 Put hot pots, pans, slow cookers, and cookie sheets in the middle of the counter.
 Again, this will prevent kids from pulling things down on top of them.

 Use hot water to warm baby bottles.
-If you’re warming baby bottles, consider warming them with hot water instead of a microwave or crock-pot.
-To learn more about the impact of faulty slow cooker design, check out West Bend’s video “Preventing Childhood Burns and Scalds”.
+If you’re warming baby bottles, consider warming them with hot water instead of a microwave or crock-pot/slow cooker.

 Always use oven mitts.